 (12) If the casing is cut or milled at the coal seam level, the use of torches should not be necessary.
-However, in rare instances, torches may be used for inadequately or inaccurately cut or milled casings.
-No open flame shall be permitted in the area until adequate ventilation has been established around the well bore and methane levels of less than 1.0% are present in all areas that will be exposed to flames and sparks from the torch.
+When necessary, torches may be used for inadequately or inaccurately cut or milled casings.
+No open flame shall be permitted in the area until adequate ventilation has been established around the well bore and methane levels of less than 1.0 percent are present in all areas that will be exposed to flames and sparks from the torch.
 The mine operator shall apply a thick layer of rock dust to the roof, face, floor, ribs, and any exposed coal within 20 feet of the casing prior to the use of torches.

-(13) Non-sparking (brass) tools will be available and will be used exclusively to expose and examine cased wells.
+(13) Non-sparking (brass) tools shall be available and used exclusively to expose and examine cased wells.